Breast Augmentation is performed under general anaesthetic in hospital, generally as a day patient.

 Breast augmentation with an incision directly under the breast is the technique used by Dr Moncrieff for breast enlargement surgery.
 This is because the breast implant can be positioned most accurately into its pocket using this method and any form of implant can be used including the anatomical (tear-drop) range.

 The breast implant itself may be placed under the pectoralis muscle, under the breast tissue or a combination of both in the ‘dual plane’ technique.
 Indeed, the ‘dual plane’ technique of implant placement yields some of the best results possible in breast augmentation surgery.
-The scar involved usually heals to an almost imperceptible line.
+The scar involved usually heals to faint line under the breast for most patients.

 For more information on the breast augmentation procedure, please see our narrated 3D Animation above.

 Yes we do.
 We understand that surgery is a serious investment.
-To help you understand your payment options you may like to read our dedicated article here.
+To help you understand your payment options you may like to read our dedicated article on payment plans here.

-The answer is ‘maybe’ – really depending on your body and goals and in this article I’ll explain when fat grafting is best used and the long term results.
+The answer is ‘maybe’ – really depending on your body and goals.
+In the dedicated article linked below, Dr Moncrieff explains when fat grafting is best used and the long term results.

 To read the full answer, visit this article.